Heading to Naples, Florida for a beach holiday? On this trip, I stayed at the Ritz Carlton Naples.

 It was my Naples moment, and I loved it.
 We walked down the pier and it was the opposite of other piers I had been to before.
 There was nothing to buy – it was spotless, everyone there was just walking around enjoying the view.
 It felt rather ‘pure’.

 I wasn’t sure what to expect from Naples – I know it is a place where many retire to (and actually I can understand why) and many feel that there isn’t much for us (in our late thirties and forties).
-And is wrong.
+And at the time of the year we visited was not right.

 It was my ‘first’ stop in South West Florida and I am really glad we took the time to visit.
 I should have stayed a few more nights – as the area has a lot more to see (and some spectacular beaches to enjoy), but there is always next time.